Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationtemplates.md

 ---
-title: SharePoint engagement template
+title: Templates to help with internal communication and awareness
-description: Use this template to engage a freelance SharePoint expert
+description: Use these templates to...
 author: matthewrmottola1
 manager: samanro
 ms.assetid: